Services and Pricing

 NEW in 2014: Access to genome-scale CRISPR pooled library screening through the Broad Institute Genetic Perturbation Platform (formerly RNAi Platform).

-Writing a grant that proposes a screen?
-We can also help with advice, key references, budgeting for a screen, and letters of support.
+Writing a grant that proposes an RNAi or CRISPR screen, or proposes use of genome engineering technologies at large scale?
+We can also help with advice, key references, budgeting, and letters of support.

-Below are listed the various RNAi reagent libraries, equipment, and related services available from the member groups.
+Below are listed the various genome engineering services, RNAi reagent libraries, equipment, and related services available from the member groups.

-Please note that you can mix-and-match—e.g., use a library from one group and an assay readout instrument at another.
-In fact, these are exactly the type of interactions we hoped to facilitate by joining forces.
+Please note that you can mix-and-match—e.g., get help engineering a custom cell line if that's needed, then use a library from one group and an assay readout instrument at another.
+In fact, these are exactly the type of interactions we hope to facilitate by joining forces.

 A. Reagents for Primary Screens (siRNA, shRNA and other Reagent Libraries)